-Congress has long been concerned about challenges to U.S. security interests posed by the People's Republic of China (PRC) in the proliferation of weapons of mass destruction (WMD) and missiles that could deliver them.
+Congress has long been concerned about whether U.S. policy advances the U.S. interest in reducing the role of the People's Republic of China (PRC) in the proliferation of weapons of mass destruction (WMD) and missiles that could deliver them.
 Recipients of China's technology include Pakistan and countries that the State Department says support terrorism, such as Iran, North Korea, and Libya.
 The terrorist attacks on September 11, 2001, added an urgent U.S. interest in weapons nonproliferation.
+This CRS Report (superseding CRS Issue Brief IB92056) discusses the national security problem of the PRC's role in weapons proliferation and issues related to the U.S. policy response, including legislation, since the mid-1990s.
+The table at the end of this report summarizes the U.S. sanctions imposed on PRC entities for weapons proliferation.
+This CRS Report is updated as warranted.